 1. Make an Appointment

-Contact the Office of Learning Support and Disability Services (OLSDS) to set up an intake interview with the director to discuss your needs.
-Our offices are located in the bottom floor of the Taft Classroom Building, on the left near the elevator, rooms 111 and 112.
+Contact the Accessibility Services Office to set up an intake interview with the director to discuss your needs.
+Our offices are located in the bottom floor of the Taft Classroom Building, on the left near the elevator, rooms 107 and 111.
 You are welcome to stop by, call, or email to schedule an appointment.

 2. Submit Disability Documentation for Review

-Students are asked to submit documentation of the disability being disclosed to OLSDS before the intake interview.
+Students are asked to submit documentation of the disability being disclosed to Accessibility Services before the intake interview.
 Failing to bring documentation will slow the process of determining reasonable accommodations.

-The director of OLSDS reviews student documentation to determine whether the student’s condition qualifies as a disability at Louisburg College.
-Disability determination is based on a combination of the student’s description of need, the thoroughness of the disability documentation, and documentation guidelines developed by the OLSDS.
-If further documentation is needed, the student will be notified by OLSDS staff.
+The director of Accessibility Services reviews student documentation to determine whether the student’s condition qualifies as a disability at Louisburg College.
+Disability determination is based on a combination of the student’s description of need, the thoroughness of the disability documentation, and documentation guidelines developed by Accessibility Services.
+If further documentation is needed, the student will be notified by Accessibility Services staff.